gavinlyonsrepo/Display_Lib_RPI/extra/doc/gc9a01a/_README.md

 for the full investigation.

-To control brightness on this type of module, the backlight pin must be driven directly with by GPIO or GPIO-PWM from the host (e.g. a Raspberry Pi GPIO), independently of this library and the GC9A01 driver.
+To control brightness on this type of module, the backlight pin must be driven directly with PWM from the host (e.g. a Raspberry Pi GPIO), independently of this library and the GC9A01 driver.
 See the schematic and board photo below for the switch circuit on the tested module.